ocd-scm/ocd-meta/README.md

 ## Status

-Thefirst milestone release `1.0.0-M1` is now out which runs the demo tutorial on the wiki on both openshift online pro and minishift.
+The first milestone release `1.0.0-M1` is now out which runs the demo tutorial on the wiki on both openshift online pro and minishift.
 From how on we will be following semver convensions.
 There will be `1.0.0-SNAPSHOT` releases until we have upgraded all our environments to use OCD.
 Once all our environments are serving our customers I will cut a `1.0.0` release.